2M4U/SocialMisty/Markdown/PrivacyPolicy.md

 - Custom Prefixes
 - Log channels (such as audit logs, mod logs, etc)
+- Shoutbox (such as UserID, IP, Message and other stuff)
 - All information in the `Data Collection` section.

 You are not obligated to send any form of data, but if said command is used, it will be added to our database.